openhab/openhab-addons/bundles/org.openhab.binding.solax/README.md

 # Solax Binding

 This is a binding that provides data of Solax solar power inverters.

 Currently it supports only a Solax Wi-Fi module with direct connection via HTTP (Wi-Fi module firmware version 3.x+ is required).
 Please note that earlier firmware releases do not support direct connection, therefore the binding will not work in it's current state.

-The binding retrieves a structured data from the Wi-Fi module, parses it and pushes it into the inverter Thing where each channel represents a specific information (inverter output power, voltage, PV1 power, etc.)
+The binding retrieves a structured data from the inverter's Wi-Fi module, parses it and pushes it into the inverter Thing where each channel represents a specific information (inverter output power, voltage, PV1 power, etc.)

 In case the parsed information that comes with the binding out of the box differs, the raw data channel can be used with a combination of JSON Path transformation to map the proper values to the necessary items.